Yevhen Yenin: Deputy Foreign Minister of Ukraine

 Yenin was appointed Deputy Minister of Foreign Affairs of Ukraine on 15 April 2020.
 In the Foreign Ministry was in charge of Ukraine's policy in Asia.
 He represented Ukraine in international disputes against the Russian Federation and negotiations with Iran over the downing of the plane PS 752.
 Member of the Commission under the President of Ukraine on Citizenship.

 On 31 August 2021, he was dismissed as Deputy Minister of Foreign Affairs, in anticipation of his appointment as First Deputy Interior Minister of Ukraine.

 First Deputy Interior Minister of Ukraine

 On 6 September 2021, Yenin was appointed First Deputy Minister of Internal Affairs under Interior Minister Denys Monastyrsky.

 Death

-Yenin, along with the Minister of Interior, Denys Monastyrsky, and Secretary of State of the Ministry of Internal Affairs Yurii Lubkovych, were killed in a helicopter crash on 18 January 2023 in Brovary, an eastern suburb of the capital Kyiv.
+Yevhen, along with the Minister of Interior, Denys Monastyrsky, and Secretary of State of the Ministry of Internal Affairs Yurii Lubkovych, were killed in a helicopter crash on 18 January 2023 in Brovary, an eastern suburb of the capital Kyiv.
 The helicopter hit a kindergarten as it crashed, and a child was among the 14 killed.
 At least 25 others were injured.

+In April 2024 the city of Kharkiv renamed Bakulina Street in Yenin's honour.